How to Overcome Your Growth Plateau [Step by Step Guide]

 The question shouldn’t be “how do we generate more leads?”
 Instead, think about it in terms of “how do we get more people to go from home page to sign-up?”

 To optimize your funnel, you’ll want to get a full understanding of how leads are converting by stage.
 As a point of reference, here’s an illustration of the sales funnel:

 The best way to find out where there might be a problem is by heading over to your Google Analytics account and tracking goals.
 Goals might include filling out a form, buying a product, or anything else you consider a conversion.

-If you’ve never done this before, MonsterInsights provides an excellent step-by-step guide for setting up goals based on conversions at each stage.
+If you’ve never done this before, MonsterInsights provides an excellent step-by-step written guide for setting up goals based on conversions at each stage, or if you prefer videos, The PPC Machine has a crystal-clear video guide for Google analytics goals which I love.
 You can also turn on the funnel to track a path with multiple conversions along the way—think becoming a subscriber > downloading an e-book > filling out a contact form > making the sale.

 Look out for any one area where people are dropping out of the funnel.
 Are people leaving after they get in touch the first time?
 That could signal a mismatch with your messaging and who you’re targeting.